yliu25/plotly-curve-edge/README.md

-# Curved or Straight Edge in Plotly
+# Edge in Plotly
-Generate a curved or straight edge between two points in plotly, when there is no data point in bewteen.
+Generate a curved or straight edge that connects two points in plotly, when there is no data point in bewteen.

+##